ampproject/amphtml/README.md

 ## AMP HTML Components

-AMP HTML Components are a series of additional custom elements that supplement or replace functionality of core HTML5 elements to allow the runtime to ensure it is solely responsible for loading external assets and to provide for shared best practices in implementation.
+AMP HTML Components are a series of extended custom elements that supplement or replace functionality of core HTML5 elements to allow the runtime to ensure it is solely responsible for loading external assets and to provide for shared best practices in implementation.